mono/website/docs/tools+libraries/libraries/Mono.Cairo/index.md

 ### Using Cairo with Gtk/Gdk

-A core class that does all the drawing is the `Cairo.Context` class. `Context` is always attached to a `Surface`. `Surface` can be window on the screen, an off-screen buffer or a static file on the disk.
+A core class that does all the drawing is the `Cairo.Context` class.
+A `Context` is always attached to a `Surface`. `Surface` can be window on the screen, an off-screen buffer or a static file on the disk.

 To use Cairo in Gdk/Gtk applications, a `Context` with a `Gdk.Drawable` target surface is needed.
 It can be obtained using two methods: